 ---|---|

-Capacitor set min.
-2000 μF 400 V | In my own set I’ve used capacitors from an old broken computer power supplies.
-There are usually two 330 μF 200 V caps in each.
-If you connect them together in series, you’ll obtain the 165 μF 400 V cap.
-My own set has 2420 μF total.
-It would better to use the capacitors designed for the full voltage, instead of connecting the smaller ones, especially if they are low ESR.
+Capacitor bank minimum 2000 μF 400 V | In my own bank, I’ve used capacitors from old, broken computer power supplies.
+Each power supply usually contains two 220–330 µF 200 V capacitors.
+If you connect two of them in series, you’ll get a 165 µF 400 V capacitor.
+My own bank has a total of 2420 µF.
+It would be better to use capacitors rated for the full voltage, instead of connecting smaller ones, especially if they have low ESR and are designed for pulse applications.
 Taking them from scrap is cheaper, though. |

-Thyristor (SCR) min.
-40 A 500 V | Minimal continuous current 40 A. I’ve used one manufactured in Poland. |
+Thyristor (SCR) minimum 40 A 500 V | Rated for a minimum of 40 A continuous current.
+I’ve used Unitra Lamina T R51-63-12-76 (datasheet), manufactured in Poland. |

 About 25 meters (27 yd) of 1 mm enameled copper wire (18 AWG) | |

-Glass pipe, Φ10 mm, 10 cm long | I’ve used a chemical dropper with each side cut of.
+Glass pipe, Φ10 mm, 10 cm long | I’ve used a chemical dropper with both ends cut off.
 Warning!
-The pipe breaks easily, so be careful during the process. |
+The pipe breaks easily, so be careful during the cutting process. |

-Transformer 230 V / 30–40 V | It’s needed to increase the voltage for capacitors. |
+Transformer 230 V / 30–40 V | It’s needed to increase the charging voltage to achieve higher performance. |

-Bridge rectifier 1000 V 2 A | |
+Full bridge rectifier 1000 V 2 A | |

-Light bulb 230 V 15 W | With a proper socket. |
+Light bulb 230 V 15 W | With a proper socket.
+Limits the charging current. |

-Switches and buttons | Toggle buttons: 1 on-off button and 1 on-off-on one, push-button (microswitches are not recommended). |
+Switches and buttons | Toggle buttons: one on-off button and one on-off-on button, push-button (microswitches are not recommended). |

-Voltmeter 400 V | It’s not essential, but useful (in measuring the voltage stored in capacitors).
-You need it to set up the device. |
+Voltmeter 400 V | It’s not essential, but useful for measuring the current capacitor voltage.
+You need it to set up the device anyway. |

-two rectifier diodes 1 A 1000 V | |
+Two rectifier diodes 1 A 1000 V | |

-Resistors | 1x 1 kΩ 0.5 W and 1x 2 kΩ 5 W |
+Resistors | 1x 1 kΩ 0.5 W and 1x 2 kΩ 5 W. |

-Other stuff | Like wires, the chassis, insulating tape and so on. |
+Other stuff | Like wires, the chassis, insulating tape etc. |

 The barrel